 This is a 3.3-mile segment of critically eroded beach along the southern portion of Amelia Island, including the South Amelia Island Shoreline Stabilization Association (SAISSA) and the Amelia Island State Park.
 The alternating northern and southern migration of Nassau Sound has resulted in alternate periods of accretion and erosion at the ends of Amelia and Little Talbot Islands.
-The non-federal South Amelia Island Beach Nourishment Project (R60-R80) was initially constructed in 1994 using sand obtained from an offshore borrow area.
+The nonfederal South Amelia Island Beach Nourishment Project (R60-R80) was initially constructed in 1994 using sand obtained from an offshore borrow area.
 The project design consists of a beach berm at elevation +10 ft NAVD.
 The project was designed for nourishment at eight-year intervals.
 Dredging of the Atlantic Intracoastal Waterway (AIWW) through Nassau Sound is scheduled for every three to five years, with placement of beach quality sand between R73 and R79.
-The project history for this segment of shoreline is described in Table 2.
+The project history for the R60-R80 segment of shoreline is described in Table 2.
 To stabilize the south end of the island, a terminal rock groin and offshore breakwater were constructed in 2004.
-Due to the importance of emergent shoals in Nassau Sound for migrating and resident bird populations, the terminal rock groin was designed to be

-"leaky" to allow for the continued movement of sand across the Sound to feed the emergent shoals.
+Due to the importance of emergent shoals in Nassau Sound for migrating and resident bird populations, the terminal rock groin was designed to be "leaky" to allow for the continued movement of sand across the Sound to feed the emergent shoals.
 The south end of the project within the boundaries of the state park (R76-R79) was nourished in 2006 with 400,000 cy of sand dredged from the Sawpit Creek Cut section of the AIWW.
 The maintenance of the Intracoastal Waterway at Sawpit Creek Cut continues to contribute sand to nourish the beaches along the South Amelia Island project.
 A full nourishment (R59.5-R77) followed in 2011, using 2,100,000 cy of material from an offshore source.
-Most recently, 580,000 cy of beach disposal material from the AIWW was placed in 2013 along the park shorefront from R75 to R77.5.
+In 2013, 580,000 cy of beach disposal material from the AIWW was placed along the park shorefront from R75 to R77.5.
 SAISSA supported a reconnaissance-level field investigation that collected vibracores in offshore federal waters to identify potential sand sources in 2016.
 The AIWW beach disposal from Sawpit Creek occurred in April 2019 with placement of approximately 576,868 cy of sand between R75 and R77.5.
-The next nourishment event is scheduled for 2021.
+A beach nourishment started again in July 2021 and was completed in January 2022 with a total of 1,800,421 cy of sand placed between R59 to just north of R77.
+The next full nourishment event is scheduled for 2030/2031.